 The average establishment size of a grant recipient was 160 employees across all programs.
-However, the average size varied widely by program (Figure F-1).
-The largest average sizes were for the Transportation Partnership Opportunity Fund (1,118 employees), the Virginia Investment Partnership Grant (521), and the Virginia Economic Development Incentive Grant (498).
+However, it varied widely by program (Figure F-1).
+The largest average sizes occurred in the Transportation Partnership Opportunity Fund (1,118 employees), the Virginia Investment Partnership Grant (521), and the Virginia Economic Development Incentive Grant (498).
 The smallest average employee sizes were for finance programs for startups-the Commonwealth Research Commercialization Fund (four employees) and the Small Business Investment Grant Fund (11).

-Figure F-1

-Average employment size of business location at time of award varies widely by program (FY10-FY18)
+Figure F-1 Average employment size of business location at time of award varies widely by program (FY10-FY18)

 SOURCE: Weldon Cooper Center analysis of economic development incentive grants and VEC data.
-NOTE: Employment records were matched with 2,705 of the 4,461 awards (61%) and \$358M of \$903M in total awards.
+NOTE: Employment records were matched with 2,707 of the 4,460 awards (61%) and \$359M of \$857M in total awards.